westonstearns/courses-stattleship-r-intro/chapter1.md

 library(stattleshipR)
 ```

 The package has already been loaded on our server and is available in your environment.
-Now you can to explore the API call syntax.
+Now you can explore the API call syntax.

 You will need to set the token using the `set_token` function.
 You are given a temporary token `TEMPORARY_TOKEN` that can only be used in DataCamp, <a href="http://developers.stattleship.com/#introduction">click here</a> for more information about how to get a permanent token for using the API outside of DataCamp.